osrf/gazebo_tutorials/torsional_friction/tutorial.md

 find `Surface -> Friction`.
 There are a few parameters there which are important for torsional friction, they will be explained below.
 For now, we want to set `Use patch radius` to false and input the sphere's radius into ` Curvature radius`, which is 0.5 m.
-Note that the torsional friction `mu3` is 1.0 by default.
+Note that the torsional friction coefficient is 1.0 by default.

 1. Torsional friction is tipically very low because of the small contact area.
 For our experiment, we want a lot of friction so the sphere stops fast.
 One way